dublio/iotrack/README.md

 	%wd2c: the percentile of d2c of q2c for cgroup write io.

 	%od2c: the percentile of d2c of q2c for cgroup others io.

+	rawait: the average io latency(ms) for read.

+	wawait: the average io latency(ms) for write.

+	oawait: the average io latency(ms) for other io.

 	%rhit0: the perctile of the number of read io's latency less than latency_bucket[0]'s threshold at cgroup level.